-Consisting of 180 acres, the park is bisected by Cypresswood Drive in Spring, Texas.
+The park consists of 180 acres and is bisected by Cypresswood Drive in Spring, Texas.
 The address is 7700 Cypresswood Drive, Spring, Texas 77379.

-Walking, jogging and bike riding through the park can be done on a number of trails…both paved and natural.
+Walking, jogging and bike riding through the park can be done on several trails both paved and natural.

 My husband and I have only walked some of the trails.
 Some people enjoy biking on some of the more primitive areas within Meyer Park.

 There are playgrounds for the kids.
 Some exercise stations are scattered along walking trails for adults.

 As in most public parks, there are many benches, picnic tables, barbecue grills, and even a pavilion and gazebo to be found.

 When checking a map location for this Elizabeth Kaiser Meyer Park, it identifies it as having a dog park.
 We have twice visited this park and have yet to discover it.
 I did find a YouTube video showing it, however.
 I am guessing that it is on the north side of the park.